-So the filtering process described above is a very gentle decision that "Yes - I am aware of that, and I simply choose to place my attention elsewhere".
+So the filtering process described above is a very gentle decision that "Yes - I am aware of that, I fully and compassionately acknowledge it, and - for now - I simply choose to curiously place my attention elsewhere".

 If any level of force is used in this decision, or there is a fear or dislike of what has been sensed, then a polarity is set up in the body-mind, and this polarity tends to lock the dissociation in - rather than releasing it.
 Since the primitive brain is very "forgiving", it is perfectly OK to distract or wilfully or even forcefully place your attention elsewhere, or deliberately (temporarily) increase numbness because that is more comfortable.
 This is always a useful pain management technique.